-Request for Applications (RFA) Release:
+Request for Applications (RFA) Release: April 24, 2025 Application Deadline: June 6, 2025 Anticipated Award Notification Date: July 15, 2025 Project Completion Deadline: July 14, 2028

-September 20, 2024

-Application Deadline:

-• November 1st, 2024

-Anticipated Award Notification Date:

-Late December to Early January

-Project Completion Deadline:

-January 6th, 2028

 Application Review and Selection Process

 Applications will be reviewed by a selection committee of 3-5 professionals with fuels mitigation or planning expertise.
 Committee members represent non-governmental and local, state, and federal government stakeholder groups.
 The committee will evaluate, score, and rank all submitted applications and make funding recommendations to the Board of County Commissioners (BOCC).
 Final funding approval will be made by the BOCC approximately 8 weeks after the application deadline.